Hazmi35/jukebox/README.md

 For optional packages, you need to install build tools as stated [here](https://github.com/nodejs/node-gyp#installation) and you also need to install [Git](https://git-scm.com/)

 ## Docker
-Want to use Dockerized version of jukebox? sure! we provide them on the [Docker Hub](https://hub.docker.com/r/hazmi35/jukebox)
+Want to use Dockerized version of jukebox? sure! we provide them on the [Docker Hub](https://hub.docker.com/r/hazmi35/jukebox) and also in [GitHub Container Registry](https://github.com/users/Hazmi35/packages/container/package/jukebox)

 ### Volumes
 [Docker Volumes](https://docs.docker.com/storage/volumes/) are needed to store cache and logs persistently